danielharrell/open-eyes-lect-2017-18/Open.md

 definition rather than size, and allowed the world to be encompassed before it has to be crossed.
 And in just this way, it seems, we see without having to move to what we see.
-And while in one respect we only see so far, in another we see as far as can be, in the embrace of all there is to see.
+And again, while in one respect we only see so far, in another we see as far as can be, in the embrace of all there is to see.
 For what sense, otherwise, would it make to call what we see *the world*?
-We already have enough names, it seems, for what there is to see: one noun, learned or invented, for each thing in turn.
+We have enough names without this one, or so it seems, for what there is to see: one noun, learned or invented, for each thing in turn.
 So why hold an extra one in reserve for everything at once?
 And how can this extra noun, "world", indeed *name* everything at once?
-Only, perhaps, if the world in this sense were not itself anything, but instead *a frame*---or again an embrace---of everything, serving in this way as a postulate for sight rather than a discovery, as if the world stood behind our eyes rather than in front of them.
+Only, perhaps, if the world in this sense were not, in itself, anything, but instead *a frame*---or again an embrace---of everything, serving this way as a postulate for sight rather than a discovery, and as if the world stood behind our eyes rather than in front of them.

-In this vein we might even say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
-For the world, in this sense, would not be an object for sight but rather its medium, to give what we see outside us context rather than content.
-And the way our eyes, small as they are, might then contain this totality, is like the way our perspective on the world through sight, bounded as it is, can then contain an infinity.
+And in that case perhaps we should say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
+For the world in this sense would a medium for sight rather than an object, to give the object context rather than content.
+And the way our eyes, small as they are, can then contain this totality, is like the way our perspective on the world through sight, bounded as it is, can then contain an infinity.
 For the boundary here is sight's horizon, and every point on this horizon is one where parallels finally meet.
-If the world can likewise be thought the horizon for awareness, then it is not just a place we inhabit, but one we encompass.
-In one respect the world is what contains us;
-but in another, on this account, the world is what is contained by us.
+So if *this* horizon is large enough to bring infinity to a close, then perhaps the horizon for awareness is large enough to bring totality to a close.
+If so, then in one respect, the world would still be what contains us---though this the respect in which we are closed, the world would be what contains us.
+But in another respect, the respect in which we are *we* need not be open, are closed, the world would be what contains us.
+But in another respect, the respect in which we are open, the world would be what is contained by us.

-And in this latter respect, to this infinite circumference of awareness, the openness of a jar bears less resemblance than the ellipse we invoked before, to complete the parabola, and render it a geometric image for being enclosed in openness.
+And in this latter respect, to this infinite circumference possessed by the open eyes of awareness, the openness of a jar bears less resemblance than the ellipse we invoked before, to complete the parabola, and render it a geometric image for being enclosed in openness.
 Or perhaps an infinite circle would better depict this predicament, with a circumference nowhere to be found, in the appearance of boundlessness, because of a center everywhere to be found, in the reality of boundedness.
-This center, which we might call transcendental, would locate the world's relation to us as this is given rather than gained; and therefore already there, within our eyes, at the moment they open, as a cause of sight rather than an effect.
-And our very awareness of the world would show how being open at bottom means being closed at the top, like a lidded jar; a completed parabola;
-or simply a circle, beyond which there is nothing to be open to.
+This center, which we might call transcendental, would ever locate the world's relation to us as this is given rather than gained, and therefore already there, within our eyes, at the moment they open, as a cause of sight rather than an effect.
+And our very awareness of the world would show how being open at bottom means being closed at top, like a lidded jar, or a completed parabola, or simply a circle, with a circumference so definite that beyond it lies nothing, and nothing, then, to be open to.

 # Part Three {#three}